-Even though some prehistoric items, such as axes, have been found there, the history of Nantes begins during the Gallic period, with the Namnetes, a tribe which founded the city in 70 BC.
+Even though some prehistoric items, such as axes, have been found there, the history of Nantes begins during the Gallic period, with the Namnetes, a tribe that founded the city in 70 BC.

 When Britain was conquered by the Roman Empire, many British people fled to French Brittany.
 That is why, from 850, after the death of Charlemagne, there were many battles featuring the Kings of France and the chiefs of the Bretons’ which took place in the Duchy of Brittany.
 Nantes finally fell in 1488 and in 1532, under the reign of Francis I, the Duchy of Brittany was united with the Kingdom of France, thanks to Claude de France (wife of Francis I and daughter of Anne of Brittany who was the previous queen and the last duchess of Brittany) who donated the Duchy to her husband.

 Nantes was also at the heart of the religious war in France.
 It was one of the last cities to recognise King Henry IV.
 Nevertheless, the edict which put an end to the troubles between Catholics and Protestants was signed by Henry IV in Nantes in 1598 and is known in French History as “Edit de Nantes” (the Edict of Nantes).
 One century later, in 1685, Louis XIV revoked the Edict in order to restore the supremacy of Catholicism, the basis of his divine right to power.